belle2/basf2/online_book/basf2/introduction.rst

 .. admonition:: Exercise
      :class: exercise stacked

-     Find the Belle II Glossary.
+     Find the Belle II Glossary (again).

 .. admonition:: Hint
      :class: toggle xhint stacked

-     You might need to revisit the tutorial pages about Collaborative services.
+     You might need to revisit the tutorial pages about :ref:`onlinebook_collaborative_tools`.

 .. admonition:: Solution
      :class: toggle solution

-     It's on confluence!
      `Belle II Glossary <https://confluence.desy.de/display/BI/Main+Glossary>`_

 Basf2 modules
 ~~~~~~~~~~~~~

-A basf2 module is piece of (usually) C++ code that does a specific "unit" of
+A basf2 module is a piece of (usually) C++ code that does a specific "unit" of
 data processing.
-The full documentation for module can be found here in this website under
+The full documentation can be found here in this website under
 the section :ref:`general_modpath`.

 .. warning::